 Assessment Criteria Maintain health, safety and welfare of horse, self and others.
-Demonstrate competence to accurately assess horses for potential participation in show jumping competition up to 1.15m.
-Demonstrate competence to plan ridden training sessions, including appropriate flatwork, evaluation of canter and changes of lead.
-Demonstrate competence to develop skill levels in horses including developing jump off techniques.
+Demonstrate competence to accurately assess horses on their potential for training riders on the flat up to and including Advanced Medium level.
+Demonstrate competence to plan ridden training sessions.
+Demonstrate competence to develop skill levels in horses.
 Demonstrate competence to work with empathy, effect, feel and understanding for the horse's capacity to learn and their wellbeing.
-Demonstrate and discuss the requirements of show jump riding for competition up to and including 1.15m.
+Demonstrate and discuss the requirements of dressage riding for competition (up to and including Advanced Medium) and assessments.
 Show clear and accurate communication skills when discussing horses.
-Show understanding of systematic training of show jump horses.
-Be able to use the Training Scale as objective measurement criteria.
+Be able to use the Training Scale and the scale of marks as objective measurement criteria and understand the collective marks.
 Demonstrate competence to discuss development and future planning.
 Show ability to use a positive self-reflection process.
 The range and scope of the section will include Candidates will ride two horses in an enclosed arena.
 Horses may be competition horses or school horses.
 Horses may be any size, type, sex or age from four years upwards.
 Horses may be capable of work quality ranging from limited to very good.
 Horses may be of varying levels of fitness and muscular development.
 Horses may be wearing competition or schooling tack.
 Candidates may ride alone, in pairs or groups.